k-vaughn/NTCIP-8008/docs/examples.md

         |WG 19 | Mobility integration |
         |WG 20 | Big Data and Artificial Intelligence supporting ITS |
     ```

+!!! warning
+    When rendered to a PDF, the ability to sort table rows is lost.

 ## Mermaid diagrams {.annex}